All Saints Church, Weston-on-Avon

 All Saints Church is in the small village of Weston-on-Avon, Warwickshire, England.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building.
-It is an active Anglican parish church in the diocese of Gloucester, the archdeaconry of Cheltenham and the deanery of Campden.
-Its benefice is combined with those of St Swithin's, Quinton and St Peter's, Welford.
+It is an active Anglican parish church in the diocese of Gloucester, the archdeaconry of Cheltenham and the deanery of the North Cotswolds.
+Its benefice 'RiverVale Churches' is combined with those of St Peter's, Welford, St Swithin's, Quinton and St James The Great, Long Marston, Warwickshire.

 History

 The earliest documentary evidence of a church on the site is in 1283, although it is likely that there was a church at an earlier date.
 Most of the present church dates from the mid-15th century, although part of the chancel is possibly older.
 A chapel dedicated to St Anne was demolished, probably in the 16th century at the time of suppression of chantry chapels in the 16th century.
 The south porch was added in the early 18th century and a restoration was carried out in 1899.